Marcusma0411/visa500-gs-statement-review-agent/README.md

 ## Copyright

-© 2026 <your name>.
+© 2026 <Marcus>.
 All rights reserved.

 This repository is published for portfolio and demonstration purposes.
 The assessment framework, scoring rubric, and system design are the